wp-plugins/emailcoauthoronpost/readme.txt

 == Changelog ==

+= 2.3 =
+* Addes option to have default subject and body shown for each post and page.
+* Fixed Undefined variable errors from post/page meta-box.

 = 2.2.2 =
 * Fixed bug where people without the manage_options right could not log into the admin screen at all.